lowlevel-1989/dbar4gun/README.md

 It is important to remember to disconnect the Wiimote using the power button at the end of playing to increase the lifespan of the infrared LEDs.

+We recommend using DolphinBar as the main controller because, in mode 4, the bar stays on until we turn off the Wiimote.
+This way, we avoid having to manually connect or disconnect the USB every time we want to play with the Wiimote.

+For additional Wiimotes, connect them directly via Bluetooth since DolphinBar becomes slow if more than one Wiimote is connected.

 ## Feature support

 - Bluetooth